qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 {:.challenge}

-## Counteract model overfitting
+### Counteract model overfitting

 Overfitting is a very common issue and there are many strategies to handle it.
 Most similar to classical machine learning might to **reduce the number of parameters**.

-> ## Try to reduce the degree of overfitting by lowering the number of parameters
+> ## Exercise: Try to reduce the degree of overfitting by lowering the number of parameters
 >
 > We can keep the network architecture unchanged (2 dense layers + a one-node output layer) and only play with the number of nodes per layer.
 > Try to lower the number of nodes in one or both of the two dense layers and observe the changes to the training and validation losses.